AbtgCoder/Elysium/README.md

-# Elysium: Level Editor for 2D Games

-Elysium is a comprehensive tool designed to empower game developers with a user-friendly environment for crafting captivating 2D game levels.
-This project addresses the need for a streamlined alternative to complex game engines by providing an intuitive interface for loading assets, generating levels, and attaching essential components such as bounding boxes and animations to entities.
-The level editor offers a range of functionalities tailored to ease the game development process, allowing users to seamlessly bring their creative visions to life.
-With Elysium, developers can focus on crafting immersive gameplay experiences without the overhead of navigating through intricate game engine interfaces.
-Key features include asset management, level generation tools, and the ability to attach dynamic components to entities, enhancing the efficiency and flexibility of the game development workflow.
-By prioritizing simplicity and accessibility, Elysium aims to lower the barrier of entry for aspiring game creators while empowering experienced developers with a versatile toolset.
+# Elysium

+Elysium is a personal passion project of mine.
+The long-term goal is to make a fully functional powerful 3D game engine, with support for physically-based 3d rendering, multiple rendering APIs(Vulkan, OpenGl, DirectX etc), 2D and 3D physics, AI, 2D and 3D Audio, Scripting behaviour and fully-featured editor.
+Current goal is to have complete 2D worflow setup.

 ## Getting Started
 1. Clone this repository
 2. Open the `Scripts/` directory and run the appropriate `Setup` script to generate projects files.
 You can edit the setup script to change the type of project that is generated - out of the box it is set to Visual Studio 2022 for Windows.

-## TODO:
-### Must Do Features
+### Current Features
 - [X] Entity Drag and Drop
-- [X] Duplicating Entities
-- [X] Good UI
 - [X] Entity Inspector and Attach Components to Entities.
 - [X] Save and load Entity component data.
 - [X] Make a Play Test Scene, where the created level and its systems(collision, animation, etc) can be tested.
 - [X] World view/camera to make bigger levels
-- [ ] Audio components
-- [ ] Enemy Spawner components

-### Recommended Features
-- [ ] Select and Manipulate multiple entities
 - [X] Polygon Collider
-- [ ] Circle collider
+- [X] Circle collider
-- [ ] SAT for narrow phase detection
+- [X] SAT for narrow phase detection
-- [ ] Broad Phase Collision detection
+- [X] Broad Phase Collision detection (using KD trees)
 - [X] Rendering layers (demonstrate using parallax)
+- [X] basic Asset Management system

-### Optional Features
+### Features currently in development
-#### AI System
-- [ ] BFS/DFS path finding
-- [ ] A* path finding
-- [ ] Influence maps
-- [ ] Steering Behaviors: Seek, Pursue, Flee
-#### Lighting System
-- [ ] Ray Casting
+- [ ] Select and Manipulate multiple entities
-- [ ] Generating Light Maps
+- [ ] Basic 2D Rigidbody physics
-- [ ] Block vision component/settings for entities
+- [ ] Editor Improvements

-#### Shaders
+### Features to come
+- [ ] Complete 2D rendering using Vulkan and/or OpenGL (currently all graphics are being rendered using SFMl, plan is to get rid of that completely)
-- [ ] Attach shaders to entities
+- [ ] Scripting support